10 Common Misconceptions & Errors in Treating Asthma

 viral infection, allergens (pollen, animal fur, etc.),

-and irritants (fumes, dusts, etc.), none of which respond to
+and irritants (fumes, dusts, etc.), none of which responds to

 an antibiotic.
 An antibiotic may be needed if the